okta/okta-developer-docs/packages/@okta/vuepress-site/code/angular/okta_angular_sign-in_widget/index.md

 ## Create Routes

 Some routes require authentication in order to render.
 Defining these protected routes is easy with the `OktaAuthGuard` from `@okta/okta-angular`.
-Lets take a look at what routes are required for this example, using [Angular Router](https://angular.io/guide/router):
+Let's take a look at what routes are required for this example, using [Angular Router](https://angular.io/guide/router):

 * `/`: A default page to handle basic control of the app.
 * `/protected`: A protected route that can only be accessed by an authenticated user.
-* `/login`: A custom login page to handle signing users into your app.
+* `/login`: A custom sign-in page to handle signing users into your app.

 ### `/`